Some religious leaders today are having an identity crisis. . . . they have what I call the “Moses-complex.”

 The answer can be found in 2 Corinthians 3:14-16: “But their minds were hardened, and to this day whenever the old covenant is being read, the same veil covers their minds so they cannot understand the truth.
 And this veil can be removed only by believing in Christ.
 Yes, even today when they read Moses’ writings, their hearts are covered with that veil, and they do not understand.
 But whenever someone turns to the Lord, the veil is taken away.”

-Their minds are hardened, which is why they do not understand the Scriptures about Moses and the entire Old Covenant in general which foreshadowed Jesus Christ.
+Their minds are hardened, which is why they do not understand the Scriptures about Moses and the Old Covenant which foreshadowed Jesus Christ.
 In their blindness and arrogance — they believe that the Scriptures about Moses testify of themselves, and they use the Old Testament as a footnote for self-exalting sermons.

 “You search the Scriptures because you think they give you eternal life.
 But the Scriptures point to ME!
 Yet you refuse to come to me so that you may have life.”
 (John 5:39-49)